Automotive industry in New Zealand: 1922 Colonial Motor Company

-Rouse and Hurrell, coachbuilders and wheelwrights of Courtenay Place Wellington, took up a Ford Motor Company sole agency for New Zealand in 1908.
-In 1911 their business was transferred to a newly incorporated Colonial Motor Company Limited.
+Rouse and Hurrell, coachbuilders and wheelwrights of Courtenay Place, Wellington, took up a Ford sole agency for New Zealand in 1908.
+In 1911 their business was transferred to a newly incorporated Colonial Motor Company.

 CMC's first specialised car assembly building was begun in 1919 and completed in 1922 at 89 Courtenay Place, Wellington – a steel box of nine floors, its design and location on the nearest ground off the reclamation to deepwater Taranaki Street wharf based on the Ford assembly works in Ontario, Canada.
 The building stood over 30 metres high and was Wellington's tallest building at the time.

 The top two floors were used for administration.
 Assembly of cars from imported packs of parts started on level 7, and finished vehicles were driven out the ground floor.
 CMC also built smaller assembly plants in Parnell, Auckland, and in Timaru.
 At the end of 1925 staff numbers were 641: Wellington 301, Parnell 188 and Timaru 152 people.
 At that time daily output was: 25, 20 and 18 respectively.
 In the 1970s Wellington's former assembly building was given a new facade inspired by a car radiator.